What Is User Experience (UX) Design?

 Such user experience design techniques are instrumental in creating excellent products loved by the consumers and these guidelines should be implemented in every UX design process.

-Hence, UX designers need to focus on what the users are looking for in a product and this can be done by conducting user research and testing.
 You should be careful about the fact that you are designing not for yourself, and user considerations and expectations should be the foremost priority of any UX design process.

 It is important to consider that users of your product may or may not be having expectations and preferences just like yours.
 Hence, designers should refrain from projecting their assumptions and thinking on the users and recognize that users may have divergent needs and expectations from a product than what is assumed by them.